-The SR-B20A is a device with a simple setup that has the technology to stream from multiple places.
+The SR-B20A is a device with a simple setup that has the technology to stream a standard movie or music from multiple places.
 The subwoofer combo is already embedded, so there is no need for additional setup in that department.

-Because the soundbar operates with HDMI, all you need to do is plug in the ends of the cable into the right ports on the back of both devices.
+Because this Yamaha soundbar operates with HDMI cable, all you need to do is plug in the ends of the cable into the right ports on the back of both devices.
 All necessary pieces are included with your purchase so if you like minimal hassle, the SR-B20A won’t take up much of your time.